madjestic/e1337/README.md

 * Applies a solver-controller per object.
 * Has a camera that supports user-input.
 * Renders a scene of objects.
+* Supports transformation stack per object.
+* Uses Houdini as a game-editor.

 [a youtube demo](https://www.youtube.com/watch?v=Oqiyv4zhxWE)